-The director of the Gallivan Program is Richard G. Jones.
+The interim director of the Gallivan Program is Jason Kelly.

 An advisory board of Notre Dame graduates who are working in journalism helps guide the program, meeting regularly to discuss the curriculum and other initiatives.

 Members of the Gallivan Program's Professional Advisory Board include Michael D. (Mickey) Gallivan, a former television and wire service journalist and the program's benefactor; Maddie Hanna, reporter, The Philadelphia Inquirer; Meg Martin, managing editor of projects and podcasts, Minnesota Public Radio; Sarah Mervosh, reporter, The New York Times; and Anne Thompson, chief environmental affairs correspondent, NBC News.